miversen33/ProjectPsittacosaurus-Dep/README.md

 * How to implement elastic collisions into gameplay
 * How to implement Event Handling System
 * How to create dynamic location targeting (for tacklers)
+* Handling multiple influences on a player, to make one movement decision